 Winter at Woodford State Park is for Skiing and Snowshoeing

-This is the best time of year to head to the back country.
+Winter is an awesome time of year to head to the back country.
 Cross-country ski trails criss-cross the Green Mountain National Forest, and during snowy winters, there’s a pretty well-marked trail through Woodford State Park and the surrounding wilds.
 The frozen lake makes a fine playground, skating rink, and ski-track all rolled into one.
 The park is officially closed in the winter, so you have to park your car in the snowmobile lot across the street.

-Are you convinced that this is the sweetest little hidden spot in Vermont?
+Are you convinced that Woodford State Park is the sweetest little hidden spot in Vermont?
 Then come on up for a visit — I’ll meet you there!

 For trail maps and campground reservations, check out Woodford State Park’s official website.